Living with vaginismus can make penetrative sex impossible.

 Two Strands Of Vaginismus

-Primary vaginismus is described as an inability to experience pain-free penetration from birth.
+Primary vaginismus is described as an inability to experience penetration without physical or psychological pain from birth.

 Secondary vaginismus occurs when a woman develops pain in instances of penetration.
 It can occur at any point in a woman's life even if she has had many years of pain-free intercourse.